ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 > GBM also fit, with results compared to Random Forest
 ```
 b_fit <- gbm(Salary ~ ., data = train, distribution = 'gaussian', n.trees = 5000, interaction.depth = 3, shrinkage = 0.01, cv.folds = 10)
+#Best n.tree = 3703 from cv.fold = 10
 b_prob <- predict(b_fit, newdata= test, n.trees = which.min(b_fit$cv.error))
 b_comparison <- abs(b_prob - as.numeric(test$Salary))
 ```
+> RF performed similarly to the GBM's, and because GBM's have the potential to overfit, the random forest models were chosen for our feature selection.
+> This model fitting process was repeated by excluding the least important and unstandardised variables (such as aggregated statistics rather than per 90-minute statistics) to prevent overfitting and collinearity amongst predictors.

+This ultimately led us to an RF model that only included the 10 most significant predictors of player salary, which were then used to build our player metric.

 ### Player Metric